-Next, the doctor who prescribed the drug may be responsible for your injuries if they did not stay up to date about the drug’s proper usage or any issues with its use.
-When a new drug hits the market, most issues regarding defectiveness will arise within the first year of it being prescribed and taken.
-Doctors have a duty to keep up with new and emerging information in their field and to make sure that the drugs they are prescribing are safe and appropriate for their patients.
+The doctor who prescribed the drug may be liable for your injuries if they did not stay up to date on the drug’s proper usage or any issues with its use.
+When a new drug hits the market, most defects will arise within the first year of it being prescribed and taken.
+Doctors have a duty to keep up with new and emerging information regarding the drugs they prescribe.

 Finally, the pharmacist that prescribed it to you may be responsible if they did not give you the right medication or right dose, or if they failed to notify you about other potentially harmful aspects of the medication.

 A Philadelphia defective drug lawyer at Morelli Law Firm can identify the liable party or parties in your case and hold them to account.
-Our lawyers will handle all aspects of your case from start to finish so you can focus on your recovery.
-Call to speak to a team member today at
+Our lawyers will handle all aspects of your case from start to finish so that you can focus on your recovery.

 How a Lawyer Can Pursue Compensation for a Defective Drug Injury on Your Behalf

-If you were hurt due to taking a defective drug, you can bring a product liability claim against the persons and entities responsible.
-This type of claim requires you to prove a few key elements before you will be entitled to compensation.
+If you sustained injury after taking a defective drug, you can bring a product liability claim against the persons and entities responsible.
+This type of claim requires you to prove a few key elements before you can receive a defective drug injury settlement.

-Here are a few types of claims your lawyer can assert in your product liability case:
+Here are a few types of claims a defective drug lawyer in Philadelphia can assert in your product liability case:

-- Dangerous side effects – Sometimes, a drug does what it is supposed to do, but the consequences and side effects pose a serious risk.
+- Dangerous side effects.
+Sometimes, a drug does what it is supposed to do, but the consequences and side effects pose a serious risk.
 Even though the drug was manufactured correctly, the side effects could make the risk of certain injuries, like heart attacks, common.
-The plaintiff may allege that the drug maker knew that the side effects existed but did not provide adequate warnings about their possibility.
+The plaintiff may allege that the drug maker knew that the side effects existed but did not provide adequate warnings about their potentiality.

-- Lack of proper marketing – Sometimes, pharmaceuticals do not come with the right warnings or recommendations on safe usage.
-The person responsible for the improper warnings or failing to disclose all of the information about the drug could be the manufacturer, distributor, pharmacist, doctor, or other party.
+- Lack of proper marketing.
+Sometimes, pharmaceuticals do not come with the right warnings or recommendations on safe usage.
+The person responsible for the improper warnings or failing to disclose all the information about the drug could be the manufacturer, distributor, pharmacist, doctor, or other party.

 Your case may involve asserting just one or several of these points, like breach of implied warranty.
 Because defective drug cases can be so complex, it is important to pursue as many different claims as possible to ensure that you hold the right parties responsible for the right reasons.
-This is where our Philadelphia defective drug lawyer can play a role in protecting your rights and ensuring that you are being treated fairly.
+This is where we can help.

 Get a Free Consultation